ShivanshRakesh/TicTacToe/README.md

 # TicTacToe GAME

-This project is an implementation of the popular TicTacToe game, for Android
+This project is an implementation of the popular TicTacToe game, for Android.

 ## Technologies Used
 * Kotlin